k4is4/k4is4/README.md

 Hi, I’m @kaisaranta (Kaisa)

-I'm studying Python and other things related to coding!
+I'm currently studying Python and other things related to coding!

-I’m currently learning how to use GitHub :D

 <!---
 kaisaranta/kaisaranta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.